 To graduate, you must apply for graduation through the Student Administration System no later than the fourth week of the semester you hope to graduate (or the last four weeks of the spring semester if you plan to graduate in August).
 The sooner you apply, the sooner your application will be processed and any issues can be resolved.

 You must also submit a plan of study for all majors/minors you are completing at the time of graduation.
 Plans of study are submitted through the Student Administration System after students apply to graduate.
 After students submit final plans of study for all majors/minors, the plans are reviewed by the degree auditors in the Registrar’s Office.
-Please visit the Registrar’s Office website to learn more about steps to successful graduation from your undergraduate career.
+Learn more about steps for successful graduation on the Registrar's website.

 Established: February 9, 1999